YifeiZhou1203/New_B/Assignment4/README.md

 Manual annotation was performed by examining known marker genes across clusters.
 Feature plots were generated for selected genes representing neuronal, epithelial, immune, stromal, and endothelial cell types.
 Based on these marker patterns, clusters were assigned to biologically relevant cell types, following established marker-based annotation strategies in scRNA-seq studies (Luecken & Theis, 2019).

+**Violin plots**

+Violin plots were applied to visualize the distribution of normalized gene expression across clusters to support annotation.
+Violin plots provide a quantitative view of expression levels within each cluster, including variability and the proportion of expressing cells.
+This allows assessment of whether marker genes are specifically enriched in particular clusters, and thus validates cluster identities based on established markers.

+In detail, five genes are selected: Ms4a1 marks B cells, Cd3d and Nkg7 mark lymphoid populations (T and NK cells), Pecam1 marks endothelial cells, and Lyz2 marks myeloid cells.
+Those genes are canonical, non-overlapping markers to identify a major cell lineage correspond to known cell types.
+This is also to avoid overlappingly expressed genes.

 **Differential expression analysis**

 Differential expression analysis was performed for macrophages (cluster 2).
 Cells from D02 and D14 time points were compared using Seurat’s FindMarkers function with the Wilcoxon rank-sum test (Butler et al., 2018).
 To reduce computational load, each group was downsampled to a maximum of 200 cells.
 Genes were filtered using min.pct = 0.1 and logfc.threshold = 0.25, and results were ranked by adjusted p-value.